panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 </script>
 ```

-Check the [Codesanbox demo](https://codesandbox.io/s/infallible-archimedes-6feob?file=/index.html) to see how it works.
+Take a look at the [Codesandbox demo](https://codesandbox.io/s/infallible-archimedes-6feob?file=/index.html) to see how it works.

-The buttons list is iterated and an event listener is attached to each button.
-That's only a part of difficulties: you'd have to manually remove or attach event listeners each time a button is added or removed.
+The buttons list is iterated `for (const button of buttons)` and a new listener is attached to each button.
+Also, when a button is added or removed from the list, you'd have to manually remove or attach event listeners.

-Fortunately, the *event delegation* pattern provides a simpler and elegant solution.
-When using event delegation, just one event listener is needed,
+Is there a better approach?

-even if you'd like to listen for events on multiple elements.
+Fortunately, when using *event delegation* pattern, listening for events on multiple elements requires just one event listener.

-To work, the event delegation uses specifics of *event propagation*.
+The event delegation uses specifics of *event propagation* mechanism.
 To understand how event delegation works, first, I recommend to understand the event propagation.

 ## 2. Event propagation

-Let's take a closer look at what happens when a button is clicked.
-Let's consider that the `<button>` in the following HTML structure is clicked:
+Let's take a closer look at what happens when a button is clicked:

 ```html{4}
 <html>